 - The educational needs of the child

-- Cost of day care
+- Cost of daycare

 - Child support obligations from any additional relationships

 We invest the time required to gain a full understanding of your situation in order to present a clear picture of your family’s finances and your child’s needs.
-If there are reasons to deviate from the prescribed formula — high incomes, special medical needs, private schooling or other extra costs — we assemble the necessary documentation to support a child support amount that is appropriate for your family’s unique situation.
+If there are reasons to deviate from the prescribed formula — high incomes, special medical needs, private schooling, or other extra costs — we assemble the necessary documentation to pursue a child support amount that is appropriate for your family’s unique situation.

 When Your Ex is Behind in Child Support Payments